FAQ

 We'll then send you an email to set up your account, confirm your skill level, and choose your home court.
 You’ll be placed into a Faction based on your location and skill level.
 Matches are scheduled within a 20 minute drive of your home court.

-On the first day of the season you'll receive a list of all of your opponents and their contact information and then you and your opponent coordinate to schedule where are when you want to play your match.
+On the first day of the season you'll be able to see all of your opponents and their contact information in your player profile.
+Then you and your opponents coordinate to schedule where are when you want to play your matches.

 Gladiator Tennis leagues are a "flex format."
 We provide you with fairly matched opponents near your zip code for each of the five to eight weeks of your league and you coordinate with your opponents to decide when and where to play these matches in a way that's most convenient for you—that's the flex part!